1923 Victorian police strike: Rioting and looting in Melbourne city centre

 On Friday and Saturday nights, riots and looting occurred in the city, resulting in three deaths, a tram being turned over, plate glass windows being smashed, and merchandise looted from stores.
 Large crowds gathered to witness what was going on.
 Constables on point duty were jeered at and harassed by people until they retreated to the Town Hall, where the crowd taunted them to come out.
 Tramways staff and uniformed sailors helped to direct traffic in the absence of police.

-A request by the Premier to the federal government for troops to prevent and put down trouble was refused, but Sir Harry Chauvel, and other army chiefs, appointed guards at defence establishments.
+A request by the premier to the federal government for troops to prevent and put down trouble was refused, but Sir Harry Chauvel, and other army chiefs, appointed guards at defence establishments.
 Over the weekend, five thousand volunteer "special constables" were sworn in to help restore order.
 They were under the direction of Sir John Monash at the Melbourne Town Hall and led by AIF veterans and CMF officers.
 The special constables were identified by badges and armbands.

 All of Melbourne's newspapers quickly attributed the rioting and looting to Melbourne's criminal element, but subsequent court records show that most of the offenders who were apprehended were young men and boys without criminal histories.
-After the strike, its origins and effects were investigated by Monash Royal Commission.
+After the strike, its origins and effects were investigated by the Monash Royal Commission.
 The government subsequently improved pay and conditions for police, and legislated to establish a police pension scheme before the end of 1923.